 Understanding what a threat vector is and why it's important is a part of modern healthcare that can't be overlooked.
-The internet and digital evolution has changed every industry in positive ways, but it has also introduced and unprecedented level of risk with cyberattacks.
+The internet and digital revolutions have changed every industry in positive ways, but they have also introduced an unprecedented level of risk with cyberattacks.

 At best, an attack can be a nuisance; at worst it can ruin a business and put people's lives at risk—especially in healthcare.

 In this post, we'll take a step back and more broadly examine the how and why of cyberattacks by focusing on threat vectors (also called attack vectors).

-By recognizing and minimizing threat vectors, organizations would be able to block several attack methods at once, saving itself time, money, and stress.
+By recognizing and minimizing threat vectors, organizations are able to block several attack methods at once, saving time, money, and stress.

 What is a threat vector?